 Make sure you know what it feels like when your asthma's not so good, what puts you more at risk of an asthma attack, and what you can do to stay well.

 - Do you understand the risks of smoking and being around friends who smoke?

 - Do you know what your triggers are, and do you try to avoid them if possible?
-Some of the things that trigger your asthma might make you rethink subject choices at college or university as you might want to avoid a career that can trigger occupational or work-related asthma.

 - Do you know what to do if you have an asthma attack and do your friends and family know what to do to help you?